sveltejs/kit/documentation/docs/03-loading.md

 #### stuff

-`stuff` is passed from layout components to child layouts and page components and can be filled with anything else you need to make available.
+`stuff` is passed from layouts to descendant layouts and pages, and can be filled with anything else you need to make available.
 For the root `__layout.svelte` component, it is equal to `{}`, but if that component's `load` function returns an object with a `stuff` property, it will be available to subsequent `load` functions.

 ### Output